Perivel/domeniere.js/docs/src/docs/v2/specifications.md

 ```
 This will create a specification file inside the `specifications` subdirectory of our specified module.

+> **Note**: In order to create a specification, you must have created a module which will contiain the specification.
+You can learn more about Modules in the Modules section.

 Below is an example definition of an `RegistrationAgeSpecification` class.
 ```ts
 import { CompositeSpecification } from "@swindle/specification";